Costs of proceedings - Sweden

 Where can I find information on the average length of time that different procedures take?

-The Swedish courts aim to deal with civil cases, on average, over a period of no longer than 7 months in the district court and 5 months in the court of appeal respectively.
-However, in 2011 most cases, on average, took 7.9 months in the district courts and 5 months in the courts of appeal.
-This information can be found (only in Swedish) on the website of the Swedish courts, where annual reports of the Swedish courts are available.
+The Swedish courts have the objective of determining the majority of cases within an average of 7 months in the district court and 5 months in the Court of Appeal respectively.
+However, in 2018 most cases, on average, took 6,2 months in the district courts and 6,3 months in the courts of appeal.
+This information is available on the Swedish courts’ website, where the annual accounts of the courts are available.

-Where can I find information on the average aggregate cost for a particular type of proceeding?
+Where can I find information on the average aggregate cost for a particular proceeding?

 No such official information is available.